Cláudio Castro

-Cláudio Bomfim de Castro e Silva (born 29 March 1979) is a Brazilian lawyer and politician who has served as governor of Rio de Janeiro since 2021.
-A member of the Social Christian Party (PSC), he was previously the vice governor of the state, under Governor Wilson Witzel, and acceded to the governorship after Witzel's impeachment and removal from office for corruption.
+Cláudio Bomfim de Castro e Silva (born 29 March 1979) is a Brazilian lawyer and politician who has served as governor of Rio de Janeiro from 2020 to 2026.
+A member of the Liberal Party (PL), he was previously the vice governor of the state, under Governor Wilson Witzel, and acceded to the governorship after Witzel's impeachment and removal from office for corruption.
+He was re-elected in 2022 in the first round.

+On 23 March 2026, Castro resigned from the governorship in order to run for the Federal Senate, amid an ongoing trial before the Superior Electoral Court (TSE) that could have led to his removal from office.
+The following day, on 24 March 2026, the TSE convicted him by a 5–2 vote for abuse of political and economic power in the 2022 election and imposed an eight-year ban from holding public office.

 Biography

 He moved to Rio de Janeiro as a child.
 In 2005, Castro graduated in Law at Federal University of Rio de Janeiro (UFRJ).
 He is married and father of two children.
 Castro is a Roman Catholic singer and musician.

 Political experience

 In 2004, he began his political history as chief of staff of former City Councillor Márcio Pacheco, who he followed to the Legislative Assembly of Rio de Janeiro until 2016, also as chief of staff.

 Cláudio Castro was also special advisor of the Municipal Secretariat of People with Disabilities.
 In 2013, worked as special advisor in the Chamber of Deputies, in Brasília.

 In 2016, Castro was elected to the Municipal Chamber with 10,262 votes, being the 56th most voted candidate.
 It came after a first unsuccessful try in 2012, when he received 8,298 votes.